dsc-jssstu/Linux-25/reference/reference.md

   This course is perfect for those starting from scratch.
 It provides a structured approach to learning Linux and its applications.
   ### CISCO Network Academy Course on Operating System
 - [Operating System Basics](https://www.netacad.com/)
-  This course is perfect for those who wants master OS concepts in cyber perspective,it is free course with vailid certification.
+  This course is perfect for those who wants master OS concepts in cyber perspective,it is free course with valid certification.

 ## Repository Contents